bjaanes/gjermund.tech/content/blog/making-ledger-work-on-restake.md

 Linux arm64: https://github.com/cosmos/gaia/releases/download/v6.0.4/gaiad-v6.0.4-linux-arm64
 Darwin (macOS) amd64: https://github.com/cosmos/gaia/releases/download/v6.0.4/gaiad-v6.0.4-darwin-amd64
 Windows amd64: https://github.com/cosmos/gaia/releases/download/v6.0.4/gaiad-v6.0.4-windows-amd64.exe
+!IMPORTANT!
+In some cases, the binaries are not built with support for Ledger.
+In those cases you will need to build from source.

 After getting the cli, you need to run 3 commands: